 There was a slight tendency for rates of all illnesses and injuries combined to be greater for male and female Fernald workers less than 50 years old compared with those greater than 50.
-The highest illness and injury rates for all employees were those individuals classified as Nuclear Specialties.
-With two exceptions, rates for female employees were higher than for men in the same job category, regardless of age.
-Men 50+ years old in the Management/Administration/Professional group and men less than 50 years old in the Clerical group had higher rates than women did in the same age and occupational groups.
+Rates for female employees were higher than those for males in the same job category, with two exceptions.
+Men 50+ years in the Management/Administration/Professional and Nuclear Specialties groups had higher rates than women in the same age group.
+The highest illness and injury rates for all employees were among individuals classified as Nuclear Specialties.